pytorch/audio/README.md

 ### From Source

 The build process builds libsox and some codecs that torchaudio need to link to.
-This is achieve by setting the environment variable `BUILD_SOX=1`.
+This is achieved by setting the environment variable `BUILD_SOX=1`.
 The build process will fetch and build libmad, lame, flac, vorbis, opus, and libsox before building extension.
 This process requires `cmake` and `pkg-config`.

 ```bash